Welcome to The Democracy Box

 The Cycle of Poor Shared Storytelling

-All the young people interviewed, surveyed, focus grouped and contracted as young co-creators have all, without exception, been keen to understand our democracy and frustrated that they didn’t.
+Everyone interviewed, surveyed and focus grouped, without exception, were keen to understand our democracy and frustrated that they didn’t.

 “Why weren’t we taught this at school?” is the constant refrain.